kehantan/labbook/docs/protein/bca.rst

 **Prepare BCA reagent solution**

 Before we run the experiment, we have to prepare Reagent A:Reagent B:Reagent C in ratio of 25:24:1.
+This information can be found on manufacturer's website.
 Calculate how much reagent needed for your experiments.

 **Prepare serial dilution of sample**